sumitksr/BlogApp/readme.md

-# 🚀 File Upload Blog Platform
+# 🚀 Blog Platform

-Welcome to the **File Upload Blog Platform**!
+Welcome to the **Blog Platform**!
-Create, share, and explore posts with images, comments, likes, and even an integrated AI chatbot! 🤖✨
+Create, share, and explore blog posts with images, comments, likes, and even an integrated AI chatbot! 🤖✨

 ---